UZziell/xray-ansible/README.md

 ## Requirements

-[certbot](https://galaxy.ansible.com/geerlingguy/certbot/) role is used to get certificates for the given domains.
+* [certbot](https://galaxy.ansible.com/geerlingguy/certbot/) role is used to get certificates for the given domains.
 It should be installed with the following command:
 ```
 ansible-galaxy install -r requirements.yml
 ```

+* an A type DNS record of the given domain should point to the public IP adress of the server

-## Example Playbook
+## Example

+### playbook.yml

 ```yaml
 - name: Setup Xray server